data-addict-com/data-addict-com.github.io/_posts/2024-03-22-i-will-never-spend-that-much-time-on-instagram-again.md

 * TOC
 {:toc}

-# About personal datas on Instagram
+# About personal data on Instagram
-On March 04th 2024, I downloaded all my personal datas on Instagram: a 500MB zip file.
+On March 04th 2024, I downloaded all my personal data on Instagram: a 500MB zip file.
 When I dived into them, I realized I have wasted **more than 220 whole hours** on it, which is a **more than 9 whole days non-stop activity**.
 I am here to share this experience, and give you the opportunity to check out your own app use.

 > NB : Every information about Instagram here is valid for today (March 22nd 2024), and **might change in the future**.

 # What kind of information does Instagram have about me (us) ?
-In this downloaded ~500MB zip file, there are my whole datas since I signed up in 2016 (second account).
-In fact, once unzipped there is a lot of folders that might contain JSON files (that are actually the datas I need).
+In this downloaded ~500MB zip file, there are my whole data since I signed up in 2016 (second account).
+In fact, once unzipped there is a lot of folders that might contain JSON files (that are actually the data I need).
 In some cases, there can be a single text file named `no-data.txt` in it, where it’s written :
 > *You have no data in this section*.

-For the rest of the article, I will focus on only provided datas (**at least with 1 JSON file**).
+For the rest of the article, I will focus on only provided data (**at least with 1 JSON file**).
 As there are **A LOT of JSON files**, I made a bash script that outputs into a new text file 2 details of every JSON file:
-- its `relative path` : I encrypted any personal datas within it (from personal messages for example)
+- its `relative path` : I encrypted any personal data within it (from personal messages for example)
 - its `size` : in bytes

 You can find the details of the script [in this article](/todo){:target="blank"}.
 For **more than 300 JSON files**, it took about 1.5 minutes to process.
 Note that the duration might also depend on the PC processor.